fabienp38/wttj_test/exercice2/README.md

 - With the right permission, execute http request to update an existing cadidate
 	 -  check that the candidate is created
    -  check the mandatory query parameter
- - With restricted permission, you are not allowed to updte an existing candidate
+ - With restricted permission, you are not allowed to update an existing candidate

 **Compatibiliy Test**
 - Test the screen displaying on different web browsers

 **Concurrent test**
-- Edit the same candidate by two recruiters, and update the information in same time
+- Edit the same candidate by several recruiters, and update the information in same time

+## Requirement 6: Comment a candidate

+**Impact:**
+ - UI
+ - Public API
+ - Concurrent action

+**UI Test  (Application Web) :**
+- Create a new comment and check that the comment is created
+  - Check the comment is displayed and the comment are ordered by time

+**Public API Test:**
+- With the right permission, execute http request to add a comment to a candidate
+	 -  check that the comment is added
+   -  check the mandatory query parameter
+ - With restricted permission, you are not allowed to add a comment to a candidate

+**Concurrent test**
+- Add several comment by several recruiters in same time